domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 In any task, do only what is necessary.

-Cliché warning: If you had one year left to live, what would you do right now?
+!!Cliché Warning!!
+If you had one year left to live, what would you do right now?

 When there is (attractive) magnetism between people, it is clear, and you'll know it--just like how two magnets with opposite poles "know it" and attract.
 Sometimes--just like what happens with the magnetic poles on Earth--the polarity switches during one’s lifetime, and that is one of the many sad inevitabilities of biological life on Earth (and perhaps elsewhere also and again not limited to "living" organisms).